 - 1. Remove the watercraft from the water. - 2.
-Wash down the hull, handlebars, and jet unit with fresh water. - Remove the seats and check the engine compartment for water.
+Wash down the hull, handlebars, and jet unit with fresh water. - 3.
+Remove the seat and check the engine compartment for water.

 To drain excess water, remove the stern drain plugs, then raise the bow of the watercraft enough to allow water in the bilge to drain out.